wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-gift-batches-receipts-and-refunds/includes/3-receipts.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the relevant entity table with Select Entity option highlighted.](../media/21-word-templates.png)](../media/21-word-templates.png#lightbox)

-You can then download the Word Template which contains the exported entity as XML data.
+You can then download the Word Template that contains the exported entity as XML data.
 The receipt columns can be found by going to Developer \> XML Mapping Pane in Word and selecting the last option in the Custom XML Part drop down list.
-Here, you can see the receipt columns which can be mapped within the receipt template on Word.
+Here, you can see the receipt columns, which can be mapped within the receipt template on Word.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the XML Mapping Pane drop down list.](../media/22-mapping-pane.png)](../media/22-mapping-pane.png#lightbox)